MilanStaffehl/TNG-Cluster-paper/README.md

 create directories that will be populated by the Python and/or batch scripts:

 - `data`: The data directory holds processed data produced by the scripts.
 It is organised into milestones.
+If you change its location in the `config.yaml` it ight not be inside the project directory.
 - `external`: The external directory is used to install external dependencies locally, most noticeably the Illustris Python helper package.
 - `figures`: The figures directory holds the finished plots produced by the scripts.
 It is organised into milestones.
+As with the `data` directory, you can change its location by setting it in the `config.yaml`.

 ### Where do I find...?